Elias011/knowledbase/QaTestingQuestions/Readme.md

 Continuous Deployment seamlessly pushes code that has been successfully accepted in the CI/CD cycle into the production environment.
 This stage benefits all key stakeholders, from application investors who fund the development to external consumers and internal end-users as new features/application is available for immediate (external) commercial sale or internal use.

 Developers can best utilize the CI/CD/CD process by leveraging on Open Source tooling (e.g., Jenkins, GIT, and Bamboo from Atalassian), or AWS services (e.g., Code Deploy) that automates various integration, deployment, and release management tasks.

+### What's the difference between assertion library, testing framework and testing environment in javascript?
+- Assertion libraries are tools to verify that things are correct.
+This makes it a lot easier to test your code, so you don't have to do thousands of if statements.

+- Testing frameworks are used to organize and execute tests.
+Mocha and Jasmine are two popular choices (and they're actually kinda similar).
+Example (using mocha with should.js here):